thomaspinckney3/cs4501/Project4.md

      then our web front-end can in turn pass this authenticator back into each experience service call.

-   - Logout page: logging out the user by removing the cookie storing the authenticator.
+   - __Logout page__: logging out the user by removing the cookie storing the authenticator.
 This means that future requests to the web front-end will not have the authenticator and so future web requests will no longer be processed using the user's identity.